-What to Know About Catch Basin Repair
+What You Should Know About Catch Basin Repair for Parking Lots

 Catch basins are a parking lot’s best friend when wet weather hits.
 As the first line of defense against heavy rain, catch basins collect and drain pavement runoff to prevent standing water on your lot.
 Not only is standing water unsightly and inconvenient for visitors, but it can also accelerate crack growth and damage the rest of your pavement.
 Whether your parking lot faces summer rain or melted snow, it’s important to keep your catch basins maintained year-round for maximum efficiency.
+Rose Paving can help.

 A catch basin is an inlet to a storm drain system and typically includes a grate to filter out large debris, and a sump to catch sediment and debris.
 Water collects in the basin until it reaches a pipe connected to an underground storm drain system that takes the water to a local water treatment plant or stream.
 Catch basins are predominantly made out of concrete and can be reinforced with concrete collars.